-6. Realistic Deployment
+6 Realistic Deployment

-In previous sections we presented algorithmic solutions for maintaining Properties 1 and 2 during membership changes to the overlay network.
-These algorithms assume that the network satisfies the expansion property and that distances are unchanging.
-In this section we reconsider these assumptions and other issues in the context of physical networks such as the Internet.
+In previous Sections we presented algorithmic solutions for maintaining Properties 1 and 2 during membership changes to the overlay network.
+These algorithms assume that the network satisfies the expansion property and that the distances are unchanging.
+In this section, we reconsider these assumptions and other issues in the context of physical networks such as the Internet, and provide mechanisms to improve performance.